tayalmanan28/my_blogs/_posts/2021-01-13-Resources-and-Roadmap-for-control-theory.md

 ---
 toc: true
 layout: post
-description: A Blog to explain how to choose motors for Robotics.
+description: A Blog on resources and roadmap for control theory.
 categories: [Control,Robotics]
 title: Resources and Roadmap for Control Theory
 ---